 Those with questions or concerns about COVID-19 can call the Illinois Coronavirus Disease (COVID-19) Hotline 1 (800) 889-3931 or send an email to: firstname.lastname@example.org anytime, 24 hours a day, seven days a week.
 For those planning to travel, visit CDC’s Coronavirus Disease Information for Travel page for the latest information.

-- The Village Board is scheduled to meet on May 26, 2020.
-All other board and commission meetings are canceled until further notice.
+- The Village Board Meeting Schedule - All other board and commission meetings are canceled until further notice

 - Executive Orders Issued by Mayor Maglio